Do Sikhs worship Hindu Gods?

 Guru Gobind Singh ji – (Dasam Granth Sahib: 712)

-The verses provided above clearly emphasize that Sikhism is against the worship of Hindu gods.
+The verses provided above clearly emphasize that Sikhi is against the worship of Hindu gods.

 More Gurbani on demi-gods